 Sleep is considered one of the three pillars of health, along with eating right and exercise, although many of us discount its benefits at our own detriment.

-Finally, don’t be afraid or shy about seeking help for seasonal depression or any other mental health challenges.
+Finally, don’t be afraid to seek help for seasonal depression or any other mental health challenges.

 If drugs or alcohol are also a problem, consider professional depression and addiction treatment before becoming overwhelmed.